-In preparation for converting my non-deductible IRA contributions to Roth IRA in 2010, I’m rolling over the pre-tax portion of my traditional IRA to my solo 401k.
+In preparation for converting my non-deductible IRA contributions to Roth IRA, I’m rolling over the pre-tax portion of my traditional IRA to my solo 401k.
 I set up the solo 401k last year primarily for this purpose — to provide a harbor for my pre-tax IRA money so I won’t get taxed proportionally on my Roth conversion.
-After the rollover, I should have only one small IRA, consisting of my non-deductible contributions plus or minus market fluctuations from now until I convert in January 2010.
+After the rollover, I should have only one small IRA, consisting of my non-deductible contributions plus or minus market fluctuations from now until I convert.

 I have my solo 401k with Fidelity.
 When I called them about the rollover procedures, to my surprise, the rep actually discouraged me from doing so.
 To his credit, he made valid points.
 He knew what he was talking about.
 Fidelity trained them well.

 He said the 401k has more restrictive rules on withdrawals.
 Before I reach 59-1/2, I can withdraw from a traditional IRA for any reason.
 I just have to pay tax and the 10% early withdrawal penalty.
 Not that people should do that but that option is there.
 If I put the money into the solo 401k, I have to qualify for specific hardship events before I’m allowed to withdraw and pay the tax and the 10% penalty.
 Fidelity’s solo 401k plan does not allow loans.

 He also said rolling over money in an IRA to a solo 401k will get the solo 401k closer to an IRS reporting threshold.
 When a solo 401k plan’s assets reach $250,000, the plan administrator will have to file a Form 5500-EZ with the IRS every year.
 I can avoid the extra paperwork for more years if I don’t rollover IRA money into my solo 401k.